turza1994/dashboard-next-typescript-tailwind/README.md

-This is an admin dashboard project.
+Building a Next.js Admin Dashboard App With Theming, Reusable UI Elements, Tables, Charts and More.
 This is not ready yet.

 ## Live Link